-The profit / loss recognised in equity is €561.
+The Profit recognised in equity is € 864.

 A.4 Results of other activities

 Below are details of other significant income and expenses, which have not already been included in previous sections A.2 and A.3, that the company has supported in the period.